aduros/wasm4/site/docs/reference/cli.md

-# The "w4" tool (CLI)
+# CLI

-After installing WASM-4, you can use it's Command Line Interface (CLI) to perform various tasks.
+After installing WASM-4, you can use its Command Line Interface (CLI) to perform various tasks.

 ## The `w4` command